garrettkmoody/WWU-Wash-And-Dry-Backend/docs/ENDPOINTS.md

 > ## **GET** /machine/<id>

-Gets a specific machine by that machine's id number
+Gets a specific machine by that machine's ID number

 > **HEADERS**